-Because ICD-10-CM/PCS was introduced October 1, 2015 (the beginning of the fiscal year 2016), trends that rely on diagnosis and procedures may be interrupted.
+Because ICD-10-CM/PCS was introduced October 1, 2015, trends that rely on diagnosis and procedures may be interrupted.
 Analyses that do not rely on diagnosis and procedure coding should not be affected.

 1 Merrill, C. T. and Owens, P. L. (2007).
 Hospital Admissions That Began in the Emergency Department for Children and Adolescents, 2004.
 HCUP Statistical Brief #32.
 June 2007.
 Agency for Healthcare Research and Quality, Rockville, MD.
 Retrieved June 9, 2008 from www.hcup-us.ahrq.gov/reports/statbriefs/sb32.pdf